 $594 or 4 payments of $148.50 with afterpay

-Noho Move surpasses BIFMA and BS-EN accreditation, two of the world’s toughest furniture strength and durability standards, allowing us to offer a 5-year warranty.
+Lightly surpasses BIFMA and BS-EN accreditation, two of the world's toughest furniture strength and durability standards allowing us to offer a 5-year warranty.

-Noho Move is designed by Formway, a research-based design studio recognized for their clever insights into human physiology and behaviour and emphasis on sustainable design.
+Lightly is designed by Formway, a research-based design studio recognised for their clever insights into human physiology and behaviour and emphasis on sustainable design.

 Extensive user and expert interviews, video observation and white paper research informed the key drivers for Lightly; more and more people living smaller and busier and greener.

 Lightly evolved through rigorous and unique prototyping and testing in the Formway lab in Wellington.
 Lightly’s design process was focused around physical prototypes and virtual testing to understand how little material could be used to create an incredibly strong and efficient product.